Zamur650/Furret/readme.md

 After this you need to install [FFmpeg](https://ffmpeg.org/download.html)

-To start it you need to write node index.js
+To start it you need to write in console: `node index.js`

 Enjoy :D